-133. Methane is produced by anaerobic decomposition of organic matter in biological systems and by the normal digestive process in ruminant animals.

-134. Nitrous oxide is typically a product of a microbial process occurring in soils and fertilizer via decomposition of livestock manure and urine.

-135. In 2006, industrial animal agriculture was responsible for emitting almost nine million tons of methane in the United States alone.
-Increases in methane emissions correlate to the consolidation of the CAFO industry, with EPA reporting a 34% increase in methane emissions from manure management between 1990 and 2006.12

-136. Agricultural soil management activities, which include application of manure to the soil-particularly the application of liquid manure, as typically results from CAFOs' use of manure lagoons-are the largest source of nitrous oxide emissions in the United States, producing approximately 72% of nitrous oxide emissions in 2006.

-137. CAFOs are also a significant source of volatile organic compound ("VOC")emissions.
+- 134. Methane is produced by anaerobic decomposition of organic matter in biological systems and by the normal digestive process in ruminant animals. - 135.
+Nitrous oxide is typically a product of a microbial process occurring in soils and fertilizer via decomposition of livestock manure and urine. - 136.
+In 2006, industrial animal agriculture was responsible for emitting almost nine million tons of methane in the United States alone.
+Increases in methane emissions correlate to the consolidation of the CAFO industry, with EPA reporting a 34% increase in methane emissions from manure management between 1990 and 2006.
+12 - 137.
+Agricultural soil management activities, which include application of manure to the soil-particularly the application of liquid manure, as typically results from CAFOs' use of manure lagoons-are the largest source of nitrous oxide emissions in the United States, producing approximately 72% of nitrous oxide emissions in 2006. - 138.
+CAFOs are also a significant source of volatile organic compound ("VOC") emissions.
 EPA defines VOCs as "any compound of carbon, excluding carbon monoxide, carbon dioxide, carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions."
 40 C.F.R. § 51.100(s).
 CAFOs emit VOCs through feed decomposition, fresh waste, enteric processes, and manure decomposition.
 CAFOs emit as many as 165 VOCs; of these, 24 are odorous chemicals and 21 are listed as Hazardous Air Pollutants under the Clean Air Act.
 42 U.S.C. § 7412(b).
 CAFO-emitted Hazardous Air Pollutants include benzene, formaldehyde, tetrachloroethylene, methanol, toluene, and xylene.
-Volatile organic compounds also react with other pollutants to form ground-level ozone, which causes a range of serious health effects.

-12 EPA, Report No. EPA-430-R-08-005, Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2006 (2008).
+&lt;sup>12 EPA, Report No. EPA-430-R-08-005, Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2006 (2008).
 That increase has rapidly grown in recent years, to a 65% increase between 1990 and 2014.
 EPA, Report No. EPA-430-R-16-002, Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2014, at 5-9 (2016).